 Hi, I'm Joy (she/her)!

 I am currently at Cornell as a Postdoctoral Associate at the Center for Applied Research on Work at Cornell's School of Industrial and Labor Relations after recently completing my PhD in Information Science.
 In Spring 2026, I will be starting as an Assistant Professor in the new AI and Society Department at the University at Buffalo.
-I am recruiting PhD students for Fall 2026 who are: (1) excited about both people and technology, (2) passionate about community and social impact, and (3) experienced in resonant research methods (e.g., qualitative, systems design/development, computational/data).
+I am recruiting PhD students for Fall 2026 — please check out my prospective students page for more information.
 We're also hiring faculty to help build the department, so please apply!

 I have over a decade of experience in academia and industry designing and building technologies for social impact in diverse geographies (e.g., the United States, South/Southeast Asia, West Africa) and multiple domains (e.g., disability justice, global health, civic engagement).
 My research has been recognized with prestigious awards (e.g., Fulbright, NSF Graduate Fellowship), makes contributions to several disciplines (e.g., HCI, CSCW, ICTD, STS), and has real-world impact (e.g., open source technological artifacts, public-facing writing).